lauslim12/provisions/README.md

 - You have to use either Darwin/Debian-based Linux.
 - I am a 'minimalist' developer.
 I don't really have any personal configurations other than the synchronized one in Visual Studio Code and my simple dotfiles.
 - We keep everything simple in local machine, and we can use Docker if we need more complicated tools (databases, caches, etcetera).
+- If you need to add an environment variable, instead of appending them to the `.bash_profile` or `.zshrc`, please append it to `exports.sh` instead.

 ## Preparations